SURGE tryout dates for the 2021/2022 club season will be November 20th and 21st at Longplex in Tiverton, RI. Cost is $50.

-Thank you Military Spouse of Newport for your continued help in making our program better and better!!
+Thank you Military Spouses of Newport for your continued help in making our program better and better!!

 The mission of SURGE Volleyball Club RI 501(c)3 is to make the sport of volleyball accessible, educational, economical and motivational to all who wish to learn the sport.
 At SURGE we encourage positivity, teamwork, helping others and hard work.
 SURGE members treat all persons with kindness and respect, we speak positively to ourselves and forgive our mistakes and the mistakes of others.
 We recognize each team member’s value and gifts they bring to the team.
 By accomplishing all of this, we hope to have strengthened the self-confidence of our members and have taught the value of leadership through the sport of volleyball.